 Admittedly, it takes a while for the story to suck you in.
 Seeing the first few scenes, the settings, and the boys’ games, this seems to be a conventional family film.
 Niles and Holland’s cute and innocent appearance (played by the real-life identical twins Chris and Martin Udvarnoky making their acting debut) may initially give the viewer the impression that they are much alike.
 The boys’ emotive and expressive performances make up for the first half of the film’s somewhat slow pace.

 By somewhere in the middle of the movie, one realizes that Niles and Holland have contrasting personalities.
 Niles is a sensitive little boy who likes dreaming away (helped by his Russian grandmother, who taught him how to use his imagination to reach a state of near astral projection).
 On the other hand, Holland has a wilder nature, likes to show off, and is seen as a real troublemaker.
 Good boy/Bad boy; I thought that I had the film figured out at this point.
 I was wrong.
 The film I thought was similar was the 1993 flick starring Macaulay Culkin and Elijah Wood, The Good Son.
-But it turns out that The Other has a distinct plot development that kept me in suspense and filled me with admiration for the creative way in which the story unfolded.
+But it turns out that The Other has a distinct plot development that kept me in suspense and filled me with admiration for the creative way the story unfolded.

 I won’t go into further details about the storyline to prevent slipping in any spoilers that could lessen your experience.
 Yet, I can tell you that you are likely to feel the same unrest and delight from the narrative’s originality.
 Aside from the slow-paced beginning, the film is near perfect in every aspect – even the ending comes as a surprise (it surprised me as I was fooled into expecting a more conventional and predictable finale).
 Fans of the Coming-of-Age genre won’t be disappointed – as the story fits right into the genre.